beepscore/SwitchRoomPuzzle/README.md

 If the claim is correct, I will set you free.
 If the claim is incorrect, I will feed all of you to the crocodiles.
 Choose wisely!

 ## Devise a winning strategy when you know that the initial state of the switch is off.
+As shown in earlier commits, I got close to the solution without "peeking" at an answer.
+I thought of a lead prisoner, several ways to store state, and several algorithms.
+But I didn't think of a winning algorithm.

+Then I peeked at answer http://www.cut-the-knot.org/Probability/LightBulbs.shtml Then I revised README, code and added tests.

 ### initial meeting
 Prisoners choose one of themselves to act as the leader.